Home directories

 • There will be a link to the last weekly snapshot named weekly-<username>

-• Monthly – each of these are kept for one year and are taken on the 1st of the month.
+• Monthly – each of these is kept for one year and are taken on the 1st of the month.

 • The format of this snapshot is monthly-<username>_YYYY-MM-DD